Progressive Binarization with Semi-Structured Pruning for LLMs: Methodology

-\textbf{N:M Sparsity.$\quad$} $N$:$M$ sparsity is a form of semi-structured pruning that strikes a balance between model compression and hardware efficiency.
-Unlike unstructured pruning, which removes arbitrary weights and leads to irregular sparsity patterns that are difficult to accelerate on modern hardware, $N$:$M$ sparsity enforces a structured constraint by retaining exactly $N$ nonzero elements out of every $M$ consecutive weights~\cite{frantar2023sparsegpt,sun2023simple,dong2024stbllm}.
-A common setting, such as 2:4 sparsity, ensures that only two out of every four weights are retained in a layer, effectively reducing the number of parameters while maintaining computational efficiency.
-Due to this structured constraint, $N$:$M$ sparsity enables efficient deployment on NVIDIA Ampere architecture~\cite{nvidia2020}, leveraging hardware acceleration capabilities.
+\textbf{N:M Sparsity.$\quad$} $N$:$M$ sparsity is a semi-structured pruning scheme that balances model compression and hardware efficiency.
+Unlike unstructured pruning, which removes arbitrary weights and results in irregular sparsity patterns that are hard to accelerate, $N$:$M$ sparsity imposes a structured constraint by retaining exactly $N$ nonzero elements out of every $M$ consecutive weights~\citep{frantar2023sparsegpt,sun2023simple,dong2024stbllm}.
+A typical configuration, such as 2:4 sparsity, keeps only two weights out of every four, significantly reducing parameter count while preserving computational efficiency.
+This regular pattern allows for efficient execution on NVIDIA Ampere GPUs~\citep{nvidia2020}, taking advantage of specialized hardware support.
+In our work, we adopt the $N$:$M$ sparsity scheme as a semi-structured pruning strategy to further eliminate redundancy within the binarized model.
+This enables stronger compression with hardware-friendly execution.